-Cloud-native applications increase development efficiency and flexibility but they impose additional security requirements.
-To fully protect your users, you must secure every part of your infrastructure, from your cloud environment down to your code.
+Cloud-native applications increase development efficiency and flexibility, but they also impose additional security requirements.
+To fully protect your users, you must secure every part of your infrastructure, from your cloud environment to your code.

 In this article, you’ll learn how to use the 4C model to consistently enforce security at all layers.